masonelmore/esi/docs/LoyaltyApi.md

 > []GetLoyaltyStoresCorporationIdOffers200Ok GetLoyaltyStoresCorporationIdOffers(ctx, corporationId, optional)
 List loyalty store offers

-Return a list of offers from a specific corporation's loyalty store  --- Alternate route: `/dev/loyalty/stores/{corporation_id}/offers/`  Alternate route: `/legacy/loyalty/stores/{corporation_id}/offers/`  Alternate route: `/v1/loyalty/stores/{corporation_id}/offers/`  --- This route expires daily at 11:05
+Return a list of offers from a specific corporation's loyalty store  ---  This route expires daily at 11:05

 ### Required Parameters